 A solar flare interrupts transmissions long enough for the Controller to explain that she brought them all there, and that she knows who's been behind everything in this period but cannot speak their name.
 All she can tell the Doctor is that they fear him.
 As the flare subsides, she is forced to stop talking so her mysterious bosses don't hear.
 The Doctor tries to figure out where the contestants are transmatted to, and the Controller, despite knowing her masters can hear her now, tells him most of the coordinates before she too is transmatted away.
 The Controller emerges surrounded by her unseen "Masters", to whom she gloats, saying that she has destroyed them.
-As soon as she mentions Doctor, she screams in pain and her skeleton is briefly visible through her illuminated skin, before she collapses, dead.
+As soon as she mentions the Doctor, she screams in pain and her skeleton is briefly visible through her illuminated skin, before she collapses, dead.

 - Arc Words:

-Jack: (holds up his gun) Do I look like an out of bounds kinda guy?
+Jack: [holds up guns] Do I look like an out of bounds kinda guy?

 - Big Budget Beef-Up: We get to see an entire fleet of Dalek warships for the first time, with legions of them screaming for the Doctor's blood.

 - Come with Me If You Want to Live: The Doctor to Lynda after he breaks out of the Big Brother house."Lynda, you're sweet.
 From what I've seen of your world, do you think anybody votes for sweet?"

 - Continuity Nod:

-- Disintegrator Ray: The evictions and declarations of the weakest link appear to be this at first, but it's actually a harvesting tool for the Daleks.
+- Disintegrator Ray: The evictions and declarations of "You are the Weakest Link" appear to be this at first, but it's actually a harvesting tool for the Daleks.

 - The Dreaded: The Controller mentions that the Daleks fear the Doctor.